-Improper installation, adjustment, alteration, service or maintenance can cause property damage, personal injury or loss of life.
+Improper installation, adjustment, alteration, service, or maintenance can cause property damage, personal injury, or loss of life.
 Startup and service must be performed by a Factory Trained Service Technician.
-A copy of this IOM must be kept with the unit.

 These units must not be used for heating or cooling at any time during any phase of construction.
 Very low return air temperatures, harmful vapors, and misplacement of the filters will damage the unit and its efficiency.